ViaxCo/todolist-v4-react/README.md

 # todolist-v4-react

-This app lets you create various todo lists with their individual items, built using React and Node.js.
+This app lets you create various todo lists with their individual items, built using React, Redux and Node.js.

+The `context-api` branch contains the exact project, but it uses the [Context API](https://reactjs.org/docs/context.html) instead of [Redux](https://redux.js.org/) for state management.

 The difference between this and [todolist-v3-react](https://github.com/ViaxCo/todolist-v3-react) is that this gives each unique visitor to the website a separate space to create lists without the need to implement authentication.
 This is achieved using cookies and sessions.